Home > Sociology MCQ Questions and Answers

 Ascribed Status

-Sociology is characterised by a perspective that places which one of the following in the foreground?
+Sociology is defined by a viewpoint that primarily focuses on which of the following?

 Culture